Find Your Car’s Exact Paint Code by VIN

 Can You Find Your Paint Code by VIN?

-The VIN on its own does not directly show the paint code of a vehicle.
+You cannot directly get the paint code by VIN.
 The VIN is a unique identifier that contains important details about your vehicle’s make, model, manufacturing date, and other specifications, but the exact paint code is not encoded within those 17 characters.

 However, you can get window sticker lookup by VIN to find any car’s exact factory color information, including the interior and exterior colors of the vehicle.
 For example,